The Timekeeper – Mitch Albom

 I read this book in April and it features in short on my Monthly Mental Health memo and if you have followed my blog for a while you with recognise the author, as one I truly love, to read more of my thoughts on Mitch Albom click here.

-My Birthday falls at the start of April and a couple of Mitch’s other books was on the top of my list of gifts I would love to receive, and that I did.
+My birthday falls at the start of April and a couple of Mitch’s other books were on the top of my list of gifts I would love to receive, and that I did.
 My first choice was The Timekeeper, and in my reading fashion, I read it in a handful of days.
 Losing myself in the story and what life really means.

 The Goodreads story description is this…